-Over the last decade, I have been going to the gym twice a week to power through cardio and weight routines.
-It started out as a great way to keep in shape, but eventually devolved into a fundamental annoyance with my fellow human beings.
-I ranted about it in a New Year’s Anti-Resolution post.
-In short, I decided to quit the gym and work out at home.
-However, I never described what that entailed.
+For as long as I can remember, I have been going to the gym twice a week to power through cardio and weight routines.
+It was a great way to keep in shape, but as I got older, it devolved into a fundamental annoyance with my fellow human beings.
+(Is it just me, or do people keep getting ruder and ruder?)
+In the end, I decided to quit the gym and exercise at home.

 In a nutshell, I decided to focus on body weight exercise and outdoor activities.
 I found a great routine over at Nerd Fitness (my favorite site for healthy living).
 I also found a great article that outlines the six upper body movements.
 Using both as templates, I created an at-home routine that maintains proper strength without investing in bulky equipment.